penjoe/cookie-stand/README.md

 Update:
 Replaced object literals with a single constructor function.
 Constructor now creates a table on the sales.html page instead of a list with each stores individual data when each store's instance is created.
 Separate functions in the js file to add a header and footer to the table with store hours and sales totals.

+Update:
+A form has been added that allows new data to be taken in and added to the table as a new store.
+CSS styling has been added.

 ## Built With
 HTML5 - web framework
 CSS3 - front end styling